ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 engineering type of work with the rise of [machine learning engineers and data science software developers](https://d2wahc834rj2un.cloudfront.net/Workera%20Report.pdf).
-Furthermore, analysis and experiments aren't confined anymore inside publications or charts, for there is now a growing demand for experiment reproducibility and artifact deployment.
+Furthermore, analyses aren't confined anymore inside publications or charts, for there is now a growing demand for experiments to be reproduced and its artifacts to be deployed.

 Next, the exponential increase of data necessitates the **adoption of the Cloud**.
 We cannot just load a 1TB dataset in pandas using